Seals of the Court of Appeals and Superior Court

 • The victim suffered personal injury (physical injury or emotional trauma) or death in the District of Columbia - or the victim is a resident of the District who has suffered personal injury as a result of a terrorist act or act of mass violence committed outside of the United States.

-• Application for compensation is filed within one year after the crime - or within one year of learning about the program, if adequately showing that the delay was reasonable.
+• Application for compensation is filed within one year after the crime.
+Exceptions:

 • The victim reasonably cooperates with law enforcement requests.